adriamooney/modern-basil-2454d/src/pages/budtender-resume.md

 ---
 CORE STRENGTHS

 I have an obsessive desire to find solutions to problems.
 I have many years of experience interfacing with customers and helping them achieve their goals.
 I get along with everyone and get shit done.
-I am passionate about the cannabis space and excited to apply my consultative and customer service experience to helping people connect with cannabis successfully.
+I am passionate about the cannabis space and excited to apply my consultative and customer service experience to help people connect with cannabis successfully.

 TECHNOLOGY CAPABILITIES